talayeha/talayeha.github.io/_pages/advising.md

 - Rico Pircklén (co-advised by Ted Hsuan Yun Chen) <a href="https://users.aalto.fi/~aledavs1/theses/MSc_thesis_2021_Rico_Pircklen.pdf">"Quantification of change in online activity patterns through the course of the COVID-19 pandemic"</a>
 - Anna Hakala (co-advised by Aris Gionis) <a href="/theses/MSc_thesis_Hakala_Anna_2021.pdf">"Classification of patients with depression and healthy controls based on behavioural patterns acquired from smartphone sensor data" </a>

+This list does not include MSc theses completed in collaboration with industry.

 ## BSc

+- Fathima Afrooz Abdul Mahir (co-advised by Nguyen Luong) ["Evaluation of Sleep Quality From Passive Data"](/theses/BS_thesis_2024_abdulmahir_fathimaafrooz.pdf)
 - Riku Tikkanen ["Time series
   anomaly detection methods for smartphone sensor-based mental health care"](/theses/final_Riku_Tikkanen.pdf)